telegraf/telegraf/docs/README.md

 #### url

-Generates middleware for handling messages with `url` entity.
+Generates a middleware for handling messages with `url` entity.

 `Telegraf.url(triggers, ...middleware) => function`